Carnival Dream

 Deal Expert / Travel Blogger

-There is a laid-back vibe on the 3,646-passenger Carnival Dream, where highlights include the pool, the casino, live shows, and movies on the jumbo screen on deck.
-The ship has 10 restaurants ranging from a 24-hour pizzeria to the Taste Bar, which serves complimentary tapas-style bites of the highlights from menus found in the ship’s other restaurants.
-(It's a great way to see if you want to splurge on one of those specialty restaurants).
-One caveat: Carnival may have packed a lot of activities into the ship's 1,000-foot length, but standard cabins aren’t especially large.
+There is a casual vibe on the 3,646-guest Carnival Dream, where highlights include two pools, the casino, live shows, and Dive-In Movies on the jumbo screen on the pool deck.
+The ship, which debuted in 2009 as the first vessel in Carnival’s three-ship Dream class (followed by Carnival Magic and Carnival Breeze), has 10 restaurants ranging from a 24-hour pizzeria and Guy’s Burger Joint to an excellent steakhouse.
+A 2017 refurbishment added Guy’s Pig & Anchor Bar-B-Que Smokehouse, BlueIguana Cantina, Alchemy Bar, Pizzeria del Capitano, and Bonsai Sushi.
+One caveat: Carnival may have packed a lot of dining venues and activities into the ship's 1,000-foot length, but standard cabins aren’t especially large, especially the bathrooms.

 What We Love

-Great Steak: Yes, there’s a $35 per person surcharge to dine at Chef’s Art Steakhouse, but it’s a splurge-worthy experience.
+Great Steak: Yes, there’s a surcharge to dine at The Chef’s Art Steakhouse, but it’s a splurge-worthy experience.
 The four-course dinner begins with classic appetizers like New England crab cakes followed by a juicy filet mignon (save room for dessert — silky chocolate banana panna cotta is worth every calorie).

 Salsa and Suds: Breakfast burritos and lunchtime tacos (with a hearty selection of salsas) are complimentary at the BlueIguana Cantina.
 And it's worth the fee to get a pint of Carnival’s own ThirstyFrog Red beer at the Caribbean-style RedFrog Rum Bar on the Lido Deck.